The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Appendix

 \subsection{Learning Rules}

-To derive an appropriate set of learning rules for the parameters in the Gabor model I follow an approach due to \cite{olshausen97}, and \cite{lewicki99}.
+To derive a set of learning rules for adapting the 2D Gabor-function parameters to the statistics of natural images I follow an approach due to \cite{olshausen97}, and \cite{lewicki99}.
 In this approach, the probability of generating a particular image $I$ is assumed to be given by a continuous latent variable model of the form: